redhat-cip/software-factory/docs/deploy.rst

 The start.sh script will take care of uploading role images to Glance and then call heat stack-create.
-You have to wait a couple of minutes for the stack to created.
+You have to wait a couple of minutes for the stack to be created.
 You can check the progress using the following command:

 .. code-block:: bash